Business tips

 Job seekers gathered outside the Highland Park Plant after the announcement of the Five Dollar Day in January 1914.
 Source

 His innovations didn’t stop at wages.
 Ford also pioneered vertical integration, meaning his company controlled everything from raw materials to final production.
-He bought rubber plantations, steel mills, and even railroads to keep costs low and quality high — an approach that inspired modern business empires like Tesla and Apple.
+He bought rubber plantations, steel mills, and even railroads to keep costs low and quality high — an approach that inspired modern business empires like Tesla and Apple, as well as his son, Edsel Ford.

 Of course, Ford was not without controversy.
 His rigid business practices and strong opinions sometimes made him a polarizing figure.
 But despite his flaws, his impact on industry and society is undeniable.

 By the time he stepped down as Ford Motor Company’s president in 1945, he had built more than just a company.
+Ford became the sole owner of Ford Motor Company, giving him exclusive control over its direction, which played a key role in his wealth and business decisions.
 He had created a blueprint for modern manufacturing and business strategy — one that still influences industries today.

 Marketing mastermind: Ford's unspoken genius